priyanka1168/Income_Estimation_Master/README.md

 ## Income Estimation :dollar:

-:trident:	 This is an End-to-End Data Science Project built in order to predict whether the Income of a person exceeds $50k/year or not.
+:trident:	 This is  Data Science Project built in order to predict whether the Income of a person exceeds $50k/year or not.

 :cloud: The Project has been deployed on 3 Cloud Platforms: